-(a) inform you of the specific reason(s) for the denial,

-(b) list the pertinent Plan provision(s) on which the denial is based,

-(c) contain a description of any additional information or material that is needed to decide the claim and an explanation of why such information is needed,

-(d) reference any internal rule, guideline, or protocol that was relied on in making the decision on review.
+- (a) inform you of the specific reason(s) for the denial, - (b) list the pertinent Plan provision(s) on which the denial is based, - (c) contain a description of any additional information or material that is needed to decide the claim and an explanation of why such information is needed, - (d) reference any internal rule, guideline, or protocol that was relied on in making the decision on review.

 Adverse appeals will be automatically submitted to the CMS's contracted independent review entity within 60 calendar days from the date Priority Health received the member's first level appeal.
 The Appeals Staff will concurrently notify the member that the appeal is being forwarded to CMS's independent review entity.

-If you have a complaint or dispute, other than a Notice of Denial of Coverage, expressing dissatisfaction with the manner in which Priority Health or a dentist has provided dental services, you can contact Priority Health at the address listed above in this section or call customer service at (888) 389-6648 within 60 days of the event.
-Priority Health will respond in writing to all Grievances within 30 days of receipt, unless issue is resolved by customer service on the call.
+If you have a complaint or dispute, other than a Notice of Denial of Coverage, expressing dissatisfaction with the manner in which Priority Health or a dentist has provided dental services, you can contact Priority Health at the address listed above in this section or call customer service at 888.389.6648 within 60 days of the event.
+You will receive a response to your grievances within 30 days of receipt.